University Catalog

 CSE 1310.
 INTRODUCTION TO COMPUTERS & PROGRAMMING.
 3 Hours.
 (TCCN = COSC 1320)

 An introduction to the computer, to the algorithmic process, and to programming using basic control and data structures, using a procedural language.
-Prerequisite: C or better in MATH 1302 or C or better in (or concurrent enrollment in) a subsequent mathematics course (MATH 1421, MATH 1426, MATH 2425, MATH 2326, MATH 3330, HONR-SC 1426 or HONR-SC 2425) and C or better in UNIV 1131 (or concurrent enrollment) or ENGR 1101 (or concurrent enrollment).
+Prerequisite: C or better in MATH 1302 or MATH 1402 or C or better in (or concurrent enrollment in) a subsequent mathematics course (MATH 1421, MATH 1426, MATH 2425, MATH 2326, MATH 3330, HONR-SC 1426 or HONR-SC 2425) or a qualifying score on the ALEKS PPL and C or better in UNIV 1131 (or concurrent enrollment) or ENGR 1101 (or concurrent enrollment).

 CSE 1311.
 INTRODUCTION TO PROGRAMMING FOR ENGINEERS.
 3 Hours.